Skip to main content

 To stay in step with changing tastes, Stonestown underwent a major remodel to attract new retailers.
 The renovation included modernized exteriors, updated storefronts, and a new pedestrian bridge over Winston Drive, improving the flow between shops and parking.

-From outdoor mall to Stonestown Galleria
+From open-air mall to enclosed galleria

 Though the Emporium brand disappeared after its 1995 merger with Macy’s, its presence—and legacy—remains embedded in the layout and bones of the Galleria.

-Related posts:
+Related post

 Comments